tushartripathi1998/android-api-login/README.md

 # android-api-login
-A repo for a basic login and logout functionality using api, and SharedPreferences class for session management login using the test credentials -
+A repo for a basic login and logout functionality, for account dashboard, using api,Volley Library and SharedPreferences class for session management login using the test credentials -

 username - tushar